kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0021 Certification procedures for products and articles.md

 \(d\) The aircraft must be flown at least five hours by the manufacturer.

-\(e\) The aircraft must be supplied with a provisional aircraft flight manual or other document and appropriate placards containing the limitations established by §[[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.81   Requirements for issue and amendment of Class I provisional type certificates.|§21.81]](e) and 91.317.
+\(e\) The aircraft must be supplied with a provisional aircraft flight manual or other document and appropriate placards containing the limitations established by [[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.81   Requirements for issue and amendment of Class I provisional type certificates.|§§21.81]](e) and 91.317.

 \[Doc.
 No. 5085, 29 FR 14571, Oct.
 24, 1964, as amended by Amdt.
 21-66, 54 FR 34329, Aug.
 18, 1989\]